-- In 2011, more than \$10 million was donated to charities through ANZ's various community giving programs (including more than \$3 million (AUD) donated to emergency relief and recovery efforts). - Additionally, we contributed more than \$4 million to programs which promote financial capability and inclusion, such as Saver Plus and Progress Loans.
+- In 2012, \$14.9 AUD1 million was donated to charities through ANZ's various community giving programs (including ~\$750,000 donated to emergency relief and recovery efforts). - We contributed more than \$5 million to our financial education and savings programs MoneyMinded, Saver Plus and MoneyBusiness. - ANZ also supported our customers experiencing financial hardship, including those impacted by natural disasters, by waiving fees and providing fee free accounts.
+This support equated to \$54.1 million, bringing our total community contribution and customer support to \$69 million.